The Essential Guide to Generative AI: What You Should Know in 2025

 Learning From Data

-Generative models are trained on a dataset containing examples of the data type they are supposed to generate.
-This dataset is crucial for the model to learn patterns and characteristics of the data.
+Generative models are trained on a dataset containing examples of the data type they should generate.
+This dataset is crucial for the model to learn the data’s patterns and characteristics.

 Architecture Selection